-For outdoor enthusiasts, hiking shorts are a staple in the wardrobe, no matter if you're in the mountains or the city, though the character of the surrounding culture will certainly influence style preferences.
+For outdoor enthusiasts, hiking shorts are a staple of the wardrobe, no matter if you're in the mountains or the city, though the character of the surrounding culture will certainly influence style preferences.
 Depending on whether a short or long inseam makes sense to buy will differ from one person to the next.
-In addition, the accessible terrain and personal agendas will dictate the necessity of features and advanced technologies, such as anti-odor fabric.
-We have found that it can be challenging to prioritize and focus on what would be best.
-First off, we will differentiate hiking-oriented shorts from other types of shorts.
+In addition, the accessible terrain and personal agendas will dictate the necessity of features and advanced material technologies, such as water-resistance.
+Since it can be challenging to prioritize and focus on what's best, we help break down this category down by discussing the differences between hiking-specific shorts from other types of shorts.

 Hiking Shorts vs. Running and Fashion Shorts

-While it's easy enough to own all three types, what truly distinguishes them?
+While it's easy enough to own all three types, we had to ask ourselves, what actually distinguishes them?
 As modern trends ebb and flow, there are many instances where the lines become heavily blurred.
-Nonetheless, certain elements about each type that can be easily identified.
-To help define a short made for hiking, the first difference is the intention behind the product and the language used to describe it.
+Nonetheless, some aspects about each type can be easily identified.
+To help define a pair made for hiking, the first difference is the intention behind the product, and the language used to describe it.

 Manufacturers are usually extensive with their descriptions and suggested uses.
 For the context of being outside, brands will express keywords such as "for varied conditions", "outdoor adventure", or "technical trekking".
-The materials used will often be described as "durable" or "breathable"; this will extend into a list of features and qualitative measurements deemed pertinent for outdoor travel, such as sun protection and weight.
+The materials used will often be described as "durable" or "breathable."
+This will extend into a list of features and qualitative measurements deemed pertinent for outdoor travel, such as sun protection and overall weight.

 The final elements we'd like to point out are a combination of inseam length and athletic styling.
 Hiking shorts will traditionally be much longer than fashion and running shorts (although there are arguably many long fashion shorts), with the prime inseam zone being somewhere between 5 and 10 inches.
-Stereotypically, the shorter the inseam, the more youthful the vibe, and the longer the inseam, the more mature and practical.
-Given the more practical stitching, spacious pocket design, and tech fabric, it's fairly obvious how they are constructed for heavy outdoor use.
+Stereotypically, the shorter the inseam, the more youthful the vibe, and the longer the inseam, the more mature and practical-based.
+Often given more simple stitching, spacious pocket design, and techy fabric, it's fairly obvious how they are constructed for heavier outdoor use.

 The act of running requires a lot of flexibility and space for the legs.
-Because of this, running shorts are far more minimally designed and fundamentally lightweight.
+Because of this, running shorts are far more minimally designed and fundamentally ultralight.
 Many styles involve the dolphin, or split-short, design, which is the most breezy and drastically shortened type.
-The split refers to a tapered and triangularly shaped cut between the front and back sections of the shorts, allowing for the utmost venting at the sides of the legs.
+The split refers to a tapered and triangularly shaped cut between the front and rear sections of the shorts, allowing for the utmost venting at the sides of the legs.
 In the most extreme cases, the height of this split can meet the waistband.
 Another design for running shorts, but not as common, is the body-con spandex type that borderlines full-coverage underwear.
-This is the most aero-dynamic of course and is a standard among professional racers.
+This is the most aero-dynamic, of course, and is a standard among professional racers.

-With nothing but casual outings in mind and no expectations to perform or sweat in, fashion shorts are exactly that — fashion.
-The vast array of materials and designs is incomprehensible, but the main, and most important aspect is the aesthetic.
-Stitching is thoughtful, creative, feminine, or inconspicuous; materials are usually heavier and not meant to be breathable, and pockets tend to be small and not very functional.
-The use of zippers and button closures are characteristic of jean-inspired looks; drawstrings and elastic waistbands are casual and lounge-wear oriented.
-While hiking shorts also utilize these various types of waist closures, having a streamlined and lightweight nature is not as much of a priority for fashion.
+With nothing but casual to semi-formal outings in mind and no expectations to perform or sweat, fashion shorts are exactly that: fashion.
+The vast array of materials and designs are incomprehensible, but the main and most important aspect is the aesthetic.
+Stitching is thoughtful, creative, and often feminine.
+Materials are usually heavier and not meant to be very breathable, while pockets tend to be small and not particularly functional.
+The use of zippers and button closures can be characteristic of jean-inspired looks.
+While hiking shorts also utilizes a variety of similar types of waist closures, having a streamlined and lightweight nature is not as much of a priority for fashion.

 Key Hiking Essentials

-When we brainstormed what facets to test for, we knew that all of them would be performance based.
-As mentioned above, long-term comfort, stretch, airiness, and added resistances are the fundamentals of a great pair of hiking shorts.
-Keeping these in mind will help you determine the technicality and bottom line value.
+When we brainstormed what facets to test for, we knew that all of them would be performance-based.
+Long-term comfort, stretch, airiness, and added resistances are the fundamentals of a great pair of hiking shorts.
+Keeping these in mind will help you determine the technicality and bottom-line value.

 We tested a range of inseam lengths from the super short to knee-length coverage.
 We defined the prime comfort zone for length to be between 5 and 10 inches.
 For comparison, here are the lengths and sizes of the shorts we had the pleasure of critiquing:Short